KxSystems/docs/docs/wp/surv-cloud/index.md

 ## Conclusion

 As alluded to at the start of the paper, trade surveillance systems are only going to become more complex and data intensive.
 A prime example is the explosion of cryptocurrency over the last few years, now with an average daily trading volume of over $91 billion, creating a web of new regulatory complexities.
 As a result, fast, robust, and scalable surveillance solutions are now a must.
 Building surveillance applications in kdb+ provides unrivalled computational speed on large datasets, and as shown, deploying them using Kubernetes offers the scalability and built-in fault-tolerance we crave without having to become surgically attached to a single cloud provider.
 This is the approach adopted by [KX Insights](https://code.kx.com/insights/index.html), where processes like the tickerplant, RDB and HDB are implemented as microservices that can be flexibly orchestrated into robust, scalable solutions.

+:fontawesome-solid-comment:
+You can [comment on this article](https://community.kx.com/t5/News/Surveillance-in-the-Cloud/ba-p/12361) on the KX Community.

 ## Author